skrysmanski/devlog/content/articles/networking/ping-by-name.md

 * **OS X:** Everything is pre-installed.
 You don't need anything else.

 **Notes:**
-* The domain [[wiki:en|.local]] has officially been reserved for resolving names in a local network.
+* The domain [.local](wikipedia:.local) has officially been reserved for resolving names in a local network.
 This means that:
  ** there will never be a "real" domain ending called ".local".
 So you don't run the risk of name conflicts with the internet.
  ** good routers won't ask your ISP's DNS server for ".local" names.
 So connecting to a ".local" name, will always result in an ip address from the local network.
 * mDNS, of course, only works if no two computers on the local network share the same name.